tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Customizing Rooms
 '''''''''''''''''
-Rooms can be modified by setting different sizes to different panes.
+Rooms can be modified by setting different sizes to different panels.
 When "Room Editing Mode" is active, docked panels can be pulled out to become floating panels and floating panels can be docked.

 While "Room Edting Mode" is locked, panels can be resized and new floating panels can be added by using the Panels menu.